-Please select on for your machine TIMEZONE (e of the following): CONFIGURATION US/Alaska US/Aleutian US/Arizona US/Central US/East-Indi US/Eastern US/Hawaii US/Indiana-S US/Michigan US/Mountain ana Starke < OK > < Cancel >
+TIMEZONE CONFIGURATION Please select one of the following timezones for your machine: US/Alaska US/Aleutian US/Arizona US/Central US/East-Indiana US/Eastern US/Hawaii US/Indiana-Starke US/Michigan US/Mountain < OK > < Cancel >

 If you installed the X disk set, you'll be prompted to select a default window manager or desktop environment.
 What you select here will apply to every user on your computer, unless that user decides to run xwmconfig(1) and choose a different one.
 Don't be alarmed if the options you see below do not match the ones Slackware offers you. xwmconfig only offers choices that you installed.
 So for example, if you elected to skip the "KDE" disk set, KDE will not be offered.